Connection lost. Please refresh the page.

 Nephron

 Nephrons are the filtering structure of the kidney.
 They have two main parts, the renal corpuscle and the renal tubule.
-The renal corpuscle is a small ball of capillaries (glomerulus) surrounded by a double layered epithelial capsule (renal or Bowman's capsule) similar to pushing your hand into a balloon.
+The renal corpuscle is a small ball of capillaries (glomerulus) surrounded by a double layered epithelial capsule (glomerular or Bowman's capsule) similar to pushing your hand into a balloon.

 The renal tubule is formed by small convoluted tubes which are closely associated with blood vessels.
 Corpuscles are situated in the renal cortex, while tubules dive into the medulla.
 Water, electrolytes and waste products are exchanged between the blood vessels and the capsule/tubes of the nephrons by the process of both passive and active transport.